andrewunifei/CS229-Machine-Learning/Regression/Linear/Parametric/README.md

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615045196.png"></p>

-With bias θ0 the function expressed a 2-dimensional geometry.
-But, those same algorithms can also deal with more features.
+The function expressed a 2-dimensional geometry.
+But, those same algorithms can also deal with more features, therefore more dimensions.
 In the following case, with a dummy training dataset, the hypothetical function is defined as

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615045238.png"></p>